eanord4/02-Python-Homework/README.md

 # python-challenge
 Second homework submission for UT Data Analysis & Visualization Boot Camp

 Each Python project is in its own folder.
-Files outside of project folders are used for multipl e projects.
+Files outside of project folders are used for multiple projects.